davidramezani/MetropolitanMuseumOfArt/README.md

 responsible for handling all data operations and abstracting the data sources from the rest of the app.

-The app uses an offline first algorithm.
-If online data can't be requested, but offline data is available, use the offline data.

 A lightweight domain layer sits between the data layer and the presentation layer and handles discrete pieces of business logic off the UI thread.
 ### Technologies which i used in this project: